Leaky Paywall

 - Authenticated readers: Tracked by their Sesamy user ID.
 The counter persists across devices.

-For the most reliable experience, combine leaky paywall with a login requirement after the free allowance is exhausted.
+For the most reliable experience, combine the leaky paywall with a login requirement after the free allowance is exhausted.

 Next Steps